 “Singing silver‐haired bats (Lasionycteris noctivagans”, a poster was presented at the 51st annual North American Symposium on Bat Research (Lausen et al. 2023a)

-“”, a previously unsubmitted poster received in 2023, was presented at the Northeastern Bat Working Group meeting (); and,
+“Singing silver‐haired bats”, a previously unsubmitted poster received in 2023, was presented at the Northeastern Bat Working Group meeting (Lausen et al. 2022); and,

 A dataset is housed online at Dryad | Data -- Singing silver-haired bats (Lasionycteris noctivagans) (datadryad.org) (Lausen et al. 2023c)

-EMC-2018-003: Alternative Meadow Restoration – a Final Report to the California State Board of Forestry and Fire on EMC-2018-003: Alternative Meadow Restoration, a final project report (Surfleet 2023b)
+EMC-2018-003: Alternative Meadow Restoration – three deliverables were submitted in 2023:

+“Final Report to the California State Board of Forestry and Fire on EMC-2018-003: Alternative Meadow Restoration”, a final project report (Surfleet 2023b);

+“Hydrologic response of meadow restoration following the removal of encroached conifers”, a poster presentation at the 2023 Society for American Foresters National Convention (Ramirez and Surfleet 2023); and,

+“Effectiveness of meadow and wet area restoration as an alternative to watercourse and lake protection (WLPZ) rules”, a final project presentation (Surfleet 2023a).

 EMC-2018-006: Effect of Forest Practice Rules on Restoring Canopy Closure, Water Temperature, & Primary Productivity – two deliverables were shared in 2023: